 This is the localisation, language & ICT profile for

-Madagascar.
-For the MG-L10n wikigroup, click on the flag.
+Algeria.
+For the DZ-L10n wikigroup, click on the flag.

 On this page/Sur cette page... (hide)

-The site L'aménagement linguistique dans le monde has a page on Madagascar at http://www.tlfq.ulaval.ca/axl/afrique/madagas.htm
+The site L'aménagement linguistique dans le monde has a page on Algeria at http://www.tlfq.ulaval.ca/axl/afrique/algerie.htm

-The APC page, "ICT Policy in Madagascar," has some information and links:
+The APC page, "ICT Policy in Algeria" has information and links:

 (See also specific language pages.)